Sid3503/CPTR/README.md

-# Image Captioning Transformer
+# Image Captioning Transformer 📸✨

-Welcome to the Image Captioning Transformer project!
-This repository contains a deep learning model designed to generate captions for images using a transformer architecture.
-This README will guide you through the concepts, architecture, and usage of the model, along with dry runs and examples to help you understand the underlying principles.
+Welcome to the **Image Captioning Transformer** project!
+This repository contains a deep learning model that generates captions for images using a transformer architecture.
+This README provides a comprehensive overview of the model, its architecture, key concepts, and practical examples to help you understand how to use it effectively.

 ## Table of Contents